nipunarambukkanage/gpu_stable_fluids/CONTRIBUTING.md

 # Contributing

-This repository is a dependency-free browser GPU laboratory.
-Changes should preserve the local-only runtime, the WebGPU-first design, and the explicit resource ownership described in `docs/ARCHITECTURE.md`.
+This repository contains a native CUDA C++ solver plus a dependency-free WebGPU preview.
+Changes should preserve local execution, explicit device/host ownership, and the resource lifecycle described in `docs/ARCHITECTURE.md` and `docs/CUDA_NATIVE.md`.

 ## Development workflow